 In addition to offering individual tutoring sessions for students, the Writing Center provides a range of support for faculty who want to put more emphasis on writing in their classes.

 Below, we suggest some ways that the Writing Center might be a part of your class each semester.
 If you have other ideas, we’d like to hear them.
-We’re always happy to brainstorm with you about new ways we might interact with faculty and students, and in every case, we will want to tailor our own resources to the specific needs of your class.
+We’re always happy to talk with you about new ways we might interact with faculty and students.

 Include us on your syllabus